arungrajagopal/yet-another-hive-udf-lib/README.md

-# Hive UDF Examples
+# Hive UDF library

 As the name suggests, this is yet another Hive UDF library.
-Implementing algorithms that don't already exist in HiveSwarm, brickhouse etc.
+Consists of algorithms that don't already exist in HiveSwarm, brickhouse etc.

 # Hive UDF's implemented
 Levenstein Distance